TheBastionBot/BastionDocs/content/install/linux.md

   This will install Bastion into your `HOME` directory.
 </note>

-Now, you will have a directory named `Bastion,` in your `HOME` directory, where Bastion is installed.
+Now, you will have a directory named `Bastion` in your `HOME` directory, where Bastion is installed.